yuvalmGS/gigaspaces-wiki-jekyll/sbp/embedding-xap-for-oems.markdown

 {% tip %}
-A The DataGridConnectionUtility class [is available on Github|https://github.com/Gigaspaces/bestpractices/blob/master/plains/src/main/java/org/openspaces/plains/datagrid/DataGridConnectionUtility.java], in the "plains" project.
+A The DataGridConnectionUtility class depanlinkis available on Githubtengahlinkhttps://github.com/Gigaspaces/bestpractices/blob/master/plains/src/main/java/org/openspaces/plains/datagrid/DataGridConnectionUtility.javabelakanglink, in the "plains" project.
 {% endtip %}

 With this class in the classpath, getting a datagrid reference is as simple as: